5T33Z0/OC-Little-Translated/C_Utilities_and_Resources/README.md

 - [**USBToolbox**](https://github.com/USBToolBox/tool) – USB Port mapping tool.
 Makes port mapping under macOS 11.3+ easier.
 - [**freqVectorsEdit**](https://github.com/Piker-Alpha/freqVectorsEdit.sh) – Python Script for editing frequency Vectors of Board-ID plists contained in the X86PlatformPlugin.kext
 - [**OC Anonymizer**](https://github.com/dreamwhite/OC-Anonymizer) – Python Script for removing sensitive data from a config.plist as well as restoring some default settings.
+- [**MmioDevirt**](https://github.com/corpnewt/MmioDevirt) – Python script that can analyse the OC bootlog to generate entries for the MMIO Whitelist.

 ### Windows
 - [**BlueScreenView**](https://www.nirsoft.net/utils/blue_screen_view.html) –  Displays information about `blue screen of death' crashes containing details about the driver or module that possibly caused the crash.